-This research will provide evidence that can inform initiatives targeting parents and caregivers in poor rural environments on what works to support young children’s literacy and language acquisition skills.
+This research is providing evidence that can inform initiatives targeting parents and caregivers in poor rural environments on what works to support young children’s literacy and language acquisition skills.

 The following are objectives underpinning our project: